YuyangLee/Tac-Man-Simulation/README.md

 ## Known Issues

-1. Some URDF cannot be imported properly when launching `run_partnet.py` using Isaac Sim 2023.
+1. Some URDF files cannot be imported properly when launching `run_partnet.py` using Isaac Sim 2023.

 ## Contact and Reference

-If you encounter issues or have questions, please open a GitHub issue or contact Yuyang (liyuyang20@mails.tsinghua.edu.cn).
+If you encounter issues or have questions, please open a GitHub issue or contact Yuyang (y.li@stu.pku.edu.cn).

 If you find our research beneficial, we appreciate citations to our paper: